Freelance Tips: How to Gain Experience as a New Proofreader

 Charities and non-profit groups often have very limited resources, so volunteering your services to them could be a great way to gain experience as a new proofreader.
 Plus you might end up supporting a great cause.

-Whenever you reach out to companies, even if it’s only to volunteer, make sure to be clear about how your proofreading can have a positive impact on their organisation.
+Whenever you reach out to companies, even if it’s only to volunteer, make sure to be clear about how your proofreading can have a positive impact on their organization.

 5. Do a Proofreading Course that Includes Practice Documents